danmalcolm/BuildUp/src/README.txt

 Method calls allow state to be consistent
 Meaningful operations make application code simpler while leaving state checking to the domain Emphasises the _behaviour_ of your model.
-Your doing something, not changing properties or adding things to collections.
+You're doing something, not changing properties or adding things to collections.

 A model like this can't be set up using conventions as the behaviour is usually pretty specific and unique.
 So you need to think and write manual code to